 3. Partnerships & Corporate Sponsors

 Do you partner with another nonprofit, business or corporation that promotes giving amongst their employee or client base?
-If so, customize a donation page specific to that audience.
+If so, you can customize a donation page specific to that audience.

-You can even include their logo directly in their header!
+You can even include their logo directly in their header and co-brand the page!

 4. Use In Email Appeals or Social Media Blitzes

-Donors don’t just get to your website or donation page through a web search.
+Donors don’t just get to your donation page through a web search.
 Often, they’re directed there from your emails and social media profiles.

-A simple call-to-action encouraging people to “Support,” “Donate,” etc. along with a link to the donation page will direct people to where they need to go to make a gift.
+A simple call-to-action encouraging people to “Support,” “Donate,” etc. along with a link to a donation page customized with amounts specifically related to your email ask will direct people to where they need to go to make a gift.
 It’s almost too easy!

 See how CauseVox makes it easy to create and manage branded donation pages and embed them directly on your website whether you’re using WordPress, Squarespace, Wix, or another CMS.

-You may be asking: Why would I use a donation page when my website works just fine at capturing donations?
+You may be asking: Why would I use a customized donation page when the page on my website works just fine at capturing donations?
 There are a few reasons why your donors will have a much better experience giving through an official donation page.

 - It’s easily personalized for each campaign.
 For example, some nonprofits choose to maintain their website’s default donation page for general donations but rely on donation pages for each specific appeal.